-As the first step, families seeking a place for their child at Macarthur may submit an Application of Enrolment together with an Application Fee of \$350 following their child's birth date.
+As the first step, families seeking a place for their child at Macarthur may submit an Application of Enrolment together with an Application Fee of \$250 following their child's birth date.
 Parents are encouraged to apply for enrolment as soon as their child is born.

 An 'Application of Enrolment' does not in itself secure a place, but ensures that the Child is placed on the Enrolment list for their cohort year.
 The Online Application Form is on the School's website.
-The Application will be acknowledged by the Registrar.
+The Application will be acknowledged by a member of the Admissions Team.